-I love working directly with clients, whether it be in the context of litigation, arbitration, or day-to-day counseling.
+I love working directly with clients, whether in the context of litigation, arbitration, or day-to-day counseling.
 I try to put myself in our clients’ shoes and strive to provide prompt and practical help, whatever the question or setting may be.
-I love that the attorneys at Hirschfeld Kraemer are truly a team, and enjoy every opportunity to collaborate with my colleagues to devise specialized plans to help clients achieve their goals.
+I love that the attorneys at Hirschfeld Kraemer are truly a team, and I enjoy every opportunity to collaborate with my colleagues to devise specialized plans to help clients achieve their goals.

 China Westfall is an associate in the firm’s San Francisco office.
 She has experience representing employers in employment-related litigation matters in state and federal court involving allegations of sexual harassment, discrimination, retaliation, wrongful termination, and wage and hour violations, from inception through resolution.
 She has defended clients through administrative investigations and hearings before the DFEH, EEOC and DIR, has advocated for clients at mediations and settlement conferences, and has resolved cases through direct negotiations with opposing counsel.
 China also has experience defending lawsuits asserting claims under Title II and III of the ADA and related state laws.